uoft-lgcu/lgcu.ca/health.md

 If you have been accessing medical or psychiatric care through U of T Health and Wellness before going on leave, you can still access treatment this way.
 This also applies to access to the David L. MacIntosh Sports Medicine Clinic, for those with sport or exercise-related injuries.

 However, **it may be possible to continue your UTGSU health and dental plan coverage during your leave of absence.** Extending coverage throughout your leave is something you have to specifically request, and it seems to be done on a case-by-case basis.
 If you want to do this, [contact the GSU Health Plan administrator](https://utgsu.ca/health-and-dental/benefits/ "UTGSU Benefits page, containing contact information for the health plan administrator") by emailing [health@utgsu.ca](mailto:health@utgsu.ca).
-You will need to provide: 1) A request to have the coverage while on leave, 2) An indication of exit and return dates, and 3) An approved Leave of Absence form from SGS.
+You will need to provide: 1) A request to have the coverage while on leave, 2) An indication of exit and return dates, and 3) An approved [Leave of Absence form](https://www.sgs.utoronto.ca/wp-content/uploads/sites/253/2019/10/LeaveofAbsence-11-2020.pdf "SGS Leave of absence form (pdf)") from SGS.

 Once the Health Plan Administrator receives your materials, they advocate on your behalf for you to be enrolled in the health and dental plans while you are on leave.
 After this gets approved, you'll have to complete an enrolment form, and pay the fees directly to the Broker.
 Leave of absence coverage continuation has to be applied for during the Change of Coverage period (e.g. for the Fall semester, this would be September 1-30), with no exceptions.
 The UTGSU Health Plan administrator can help you figure out the details of your own situation.